MicrosoftDocs/common-data-model-and-service/entity-reference/security-home-page.md

 + **Database level** – Admins can define which users can perform all administrative operations in the Common Data Service.
 For more information, see [Security model](security-model.md).
 + **Entity level** – Admins can define which users have access to entities, and what actions those users can take on those entities.
 For more information, see [Security model](security-model.md).
 + **Record level** – Admins can use policies to define which records a user has access to in a given entity.
-For more information, see [Record-level security](record-level-security.md).
+For more information, see [Security model](security-model.md).